pkarsy/AutomaticSchoolBellTimer/README.md

 **Plug the USB cable to you laptop** (chromium based browser) and type "tasmota installer" We will use the same tasmota installer. type Connect and choose the port.

-You can try Configure WIFI but it is unreliable at this point(is searching for the old AP)  → Configure WIFI → select the new Access Point + type the pass → Visit Device.
-"Configure Wifi" does not work always.
-The following seems to be very Reliable
+"Configure Wifi" does not always work.

 The most reliable way is to use the Logs & Console
 ```sh